Guide to Building a Droid at Disney World (Droid Depot)

 Build Station

 At the assembly station you’ll follow simple “placemat” instructions or graphic monitor displays to assemble your droid in the proper sequence.
 Once complete, your droid will be paired with a remote control and activated as you watch it come to life!
-Right after the activation process you will need to give your new droid a name.
-Of course this isn’t mandatory but all in the fun.

 I know I will love my new droid but do I have to carry it around Hollywood Studios all day?